Saf-One/Notes/README.md

 To add new notes:

 1. Add your raw notes to the `input_notes.md` file
-2. Process them according to the rules in `note_processor_rules.md`
+2. Use the note processor to apply the formatting rules
-3. The system will automatically format and enhance your notes and place them in the appropriate location
+3. The system will automatically enhance your notes and place them in the appropriate location

 ## Future Plans